kubfly/kubos/README.md

-# kubos
-kubOS - Microcloud Container OS
+# kubOS - Microcloud Container OS

 Based on Kubernetes and designed to provide an enterprise containerized cloud at a low cost.